 What Changed

-Termination of Fee 2025-1: No longer applied to transactions after June 30, 2025, per FINRA Rule 6897(b)(1)(D), which requires notice upon replacement by a subsequent fee.
+- - Termination of Fee 2025-1: No longer applied to transactions after June 30, 2025, per FINRA Rule 6897(b)(1)(D), which requires notice upon replacement by a subsequent fee.

-Implementation of Fee 2025-2: New fee recovers FINRA's ~$7.27 million share of budgeted CAT costs for July 1โDecember 31, 2025; monthly invoicing begins for July 2025 transactions.
+- Implementation of Fee 2025-2: New fee recovers FINRA's ~$7.27 million share of budgeted CAT costs for July 1–December 31, 2025; monthly invoicing begins for July 2025 transactions.

-Distinction from CAT LLC fees: Unrelated to "CAT Fee 2025-1" (assessed by CAT LLC, rate $0.000022 per transaction, remains in effect).
+- Distinction from CAT LLC fees: Unrelated to "CAT Fee 2025-1" (assessed by CAT LLC, rate $0.000022 per transaction, remains in effect).

-- Verify internal systems stop applying Fee 2025-1 post-June 30, 2025, and prepare for Fee 2025-2 invoicing starting July transactions
+- Verify internal systems stop applying Fee 2025-1 post-June 30, 2025, and prepare for Fee 2025-2 invoicing starting July transactions.

-- Review and pay final Fee 2025-1 invoice (due August 2025) per Rule 6897(b)(2)
+- Review and pay final Fee 2025-1 invoice (due August 2025) per Rule 6897(b)(2).

-- Update budgeting/forecasting models for Fee 2025-2 (covers H2 2025 CAT costs); monitor FINRA notices for rate details via SR-FINRA-2025-010
+- Update budgeting/forecasting models for Fee 2025-2 (covers H2 2025 CAT costs); monitor FINRA notices for rate details via SR-FINRA-2025-010.

-- Contact Amanda Rath ((240) 386-6637) or Faisal Sheikh ((202) 728-8379) for questions
+- Contact Amanda Rath ((240) 386-6637) or Faisal Sheikh ((202) 728-8379) for questions.

-- Distinguish FINRA fees from CAT LLC fees to avoid double-counting in financial controls
+- Distinguish FINRA fees from CAT LLC fees to avoid double-counting in financial controls.

 Key Dates

-June 30, 2025 - Last day Prospective CAT Cost Recovery Fee 2025-1 applies to transactions.
+- Last day Prospective CAT Cost Recovery Fee 2025-1 applies to transactions

-July 1, 2025 - Prospective CAT Cost Recovery Fee 2025-2 takes effect for transactions.
+- Prospective CAT Cost Recovery Fee 2025-2 takes effect for transactions

-July 2025 - Last invoice sent for Fee 2025-1 (based on June 2025 transactions).
+- Last invoice sent for Fee 2025-1 (based on June 2025 transactions)

-August 2025 - Payments due for Fee 2025-1 final invoice; first invoices for Fee 2025-2 issued (based on July transactions).
-DEADLINE
+- Payments due for Fee 2025-1 final invoice; first invoices for Fee 2025-2 issued (based on July transactions)

 Compliance Impact

 Urgency: Medium - Primarily administrative; no new reporting burdens, but failure to transition could lead to underpayment, late fees, or Rule 6897 violations.
 Matters for high-volume brokers due to monthly cash flow impacts and ongoing CAT funding obligations (totaling FINRA's 2025 budgeted costs).
+As of January 2026, firms should have adapted, but audits may flag non-compliance.

 Broker Dealer